azriel-stephen/netflix-gpt/README.md

 - conditional rendering if logged in
 - `useSelector`, `useDispatch`
-- update profile while creation to add displayName and photoURL -> update redux-store -
+- update profile while creation to add displayName and photoURL -> update redux-store
+- bug fixes: removed redundant navigation, restricted routes for logged in users and guests -

 # Features